ps-tuebingen-courses/pl1-lecture-notes/src/06-first-order-functions/first-order-functions.md

 Obviously this interpreter is "buggy" in the sense that it does not agree with the substitution-based interpreter.
 But is this semantics reasonable?
 Let's introduce some terminology to make the discussion simpler:

-> **Deﬁnition (Static Scope)**:
+> **Definition (Static Scope)**:
-> In a language with static scope, the scope of an identiﬁer’s binding is a syntactically delimited region.
+> In a language with static scope, the scope of an identifier’s binding is a syntactically delimited region.
 > A typical region would be the body of a function or other binding construct.

-> **Deﬁnition (Dynamic Scope)**: In a language with dynamic scope, the scope of an identiﬁer’s binding is the entire remainder of the
+> **Definition (Dynamic Scope)**: In a language with dynamic scope, the scope of an identifier’s binding is the entire remainder of the
 > execution during which that binding is in effect.

 We see that ``eval`` and ``evalWithEnv`` give our language static scoping, whereas `evalDynScope` gives our language dynamic scoping.
 Armed with this terminology, we claim that dynamic scope is entirely unreasonable.
 The problem is that we simply cannot determine what the value of a program will be without knowing everything about its execution history.
-If the function `f` were invoked by some other sequence of functions that did not bind a value for `n`, then that particular application of `f` would result in an error, even though a previous application of `f` in the very same program’s execution completed successfully!
+If a function `f` were invoked by some sequence of other functions that did not bind a value for some parameter of `f`, then that particular application of `f` would result in an error, even though a previous application of `f` in the very same program’s execution may have completed successfully!
 In other words, simply by looking at the source text of `f`, it would be impossible to determine one of the most rudimentary properties of a program: whether or not a given identifier was bound.
 You can only imagine the mayhem this would cause in a large software system, especially with multiple developers and complex ﬂows of control.
 We will therefore regard dynamic scope as an error.
 That said, there are facets of dynamic binding